1,300 E-JEEPNEY ORDER COMMITMENTS IN THE PHILIPPINES FOR TEMBO FRANCISCO MOTORS JOINT VENTURE

-(MENAFN- PR Newswire) Orders pursuant to Tembo's previously announced joint venture with Francisco Motors
+(MENAFN- GlobeNewsWire - Nasdaq) Orders pursuant to Tembo's previously announced joint venture with Francisco Motors

 Established in 1947, Francisco Motor Corporation is the original pioneering jeepney manufacturer